Formula 1: Ricciardo starts the season on a team-bonding mission at Renault

 Getting everyone to gel remains a work in progress, however.

-"When I first came into the team last year I did feel the garage was a little... it wasn't as close as what I felt Red Bull had," Ricciardo told Reuters at the team's season launch in Paris on Wednesday.
+"When I first came into the team last year I did feel the garage was a little ... it wasn't as close as what I felt Red Bull had," Ricciardo told Reuters at the team's season launch in Paris on Wednesday (Feb 12).

 "I think it improved through the year but there's still some room to go."